AamirB/myproject/README.md

 Then navigate to http://localhost:8080/ in your browser.

 Use Case

 1.user will register and password will be given.

 2.Then he will login with that password.

-3.he will generate the shortened URL
+3.he will generate the shortened URL.Shortened URL can be used to redirect original URL.By pasting in the tab bars.

-4.He can see the stats by clicking on stats.(stats for user will be captured only when the user is logged in) 5.user can logout
+4.He can see the stats by clicking on stats.(stats for user will be captured only when the user is logged in)

+5.user can logout

 Doubt